TABLE OF CONTENTS

 - …As well as your customers – Signage is important to implementing a new program, because it may not be in your best interest to have any surprises at checkout.
 A small sign at the entrance and at the checkout counter will help inform your customers and remind them that there are more beneficial ways to pay than by credit card.

 In today’s market, it’s more important than ever to pinpoint ways to be more competitive.
-After reading this article it should be clear why offering cash discount processing at your establishment could be worthwhile of your time.
+After reading this article it should be clear why offering cash discount processing at your establishment could be worthwhile for your time.
 Your customers are always looking for value in their purchases and through your efforts, you can give them just that!
-A cash discount program is a perfect way to provide for your customers while simultaneously reaping the back end benefits.
+A cash discount program is a perfect way to provide for your customers while simultaneously reaping the back-end benefits.